Southern highbush blueberries.

 and questions.
 After all, there are more than a few transplanted

-gardeners here in northeast Florida trying to figure out what works
+gardeners Florida trying to figure out what works and what doesn’t

-and what doesn’t in planting zone 8/9.
-She's written a book, "Sustainable
+in planting zone 8/9.
+She's wrote, "Sustainable Gardening for

-Gardening for Florida," published by University Press of Florida
+Florida," published by University Press of Florida that was

-in 2009.
-You may contact her or read extra details on her articles
+may contact her or read more of her articles posted on her website:

 Top of Page